-- the University’s own stakeholders, including its students, employees, partners, alumni, and neighboring communities are and will continue to be – among those who experience these impacts, and
+- That the University’s own stakeholders, including its students, employees, partners, alumni, and neighboring communities are and will continue to be among those who experience these impacts.

-- the climate crisis compounds existing social and economic inequities, creating additional hardships for already marginalized groups including Indigenous people, racialized people, low-income communities or those living in poverty, women, the elderly, and people with disabilities.
+- That the climate crisis compounds existing social and economic inequities, creating additional hardships for already marginalized groups including Indigenous people, racialized people, low-income communities or those living in poverty, women, the elderly, and people with disabilities.

 - That human activity is understood to be the main cause of recent experienced climate change and dominant driver of future climate change, and urgent global action to reduce greenhouse gas emissions is needed to avoid worsening impacts.